alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 Reading x- and y- axis
 ~~~~~~~~~~~~~~~~~~~~~~

-The **GPIO0** and **GPIO1** assigned to measuring the voltage of x- and y- axis of the Joystick.
-Lastly, there is a group of GPIO pairs responsible for PWM for DC motors.
+To determine the position of the Joystick, the BitRider RC car uses ADC to measure voltage on two GPIOs connected to the joystic
+x- and y- axis potentionometers (**GPIO0** and **GPIO1**).

 Controlling Direction and Speed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~